Click here to listen to a reading of this blog: |

 Adrenal Testing

 Order or ask for a 24-hour saliva test, testing your cortisol levels at four key points of the day, to find out if you have adrenal dysfunction.
-You can find testing options here and here.
+You can find a test option here.

 Four samples taken over a 24 hour day show how your rhythm of cortisol production is working.
 Normal results tend to be highest in the morning, tailing off throughout the day.